26 sentenced to death in Bangladesh for killing 7 people

-DHAKA, Bangladesh (AP) — A court in Bangladesh has sentenced 26 people, including a politician and three officials of an elite security battalion, to death in the politically motivated killings of seven people in 2014.
+DHAKA, Bangladesh (AP) — A Bangladesh court on Monday sentenced 26 people, including a politician and three officials of an elite security battalion, to death in the grisly, politically motivated killings of seven people in 2014.

-Judge Sayed Enayet Hossain found the defendants guilty on Monday of abducting and killing the victims, including an official of a city and a lawyer in Narayanganj near Dhaka, the capital.
+Judge Sayed Enayet Hossain found the defendants guilty of abducting and killing the victims, including a senior official and a lawyer in the town of Narayanganj.
+Nine other defendants were sentenced to up to 17 years in jail.

-The main suspect, Nur Hossain, was found guilty of hiring a local commander of the elite Rapid Action Battalion to kill his rival.
+The main suspect, Nur Hossain, was found guilty of hiring a local commander and members of the elite Rapid Action Battalion to kill his rival to establish supremacy in local politics and business.
+Hossain was a ruling Awami League party member who allegedly controlled many establishments and illicit drug businesses in the town, about 20 kilometers (12 miles) east of Dhaka.

-The victims’ bodies were found floating in a river with their bellies sliced open.
+Three days after the victims went missing on April 27, 2014, their bodies began appearing floating in a river with their bellies sliced open.

 Most Read Stories